The Ugly Truth About Love

 It's true.

-Let's talk the divorce rate.
-It's around 50%, and that takes into account first, second, third, fourth, and yeah, fifth marriages.
+Let's talk about the divorce rate.
+It's around 50%, and that takes into account first, second, third, fourth, and, yeah, fifth marriages.

 It's high.
 Higher than it should be.